Chibi-Robo!: Park Patrol: Gameplay

 Key elements from the first game are in Chibi-Robo!
 Park Patrol, such as losing watts by walking and performing actions.
-New features, such as that the game takes primarily place outdoors.
+New features, such as the game taking place primarily outdoors.
 There are many tools to use, with some returning from the first game, such as the boombox and the clippers.
 There are also new modes of transportation called Chibi-Rides, which are vehicles like carts and bikes that the player can ride in.

 The game has two main areas: the park, and the town.
 The park is where the player spends most of their time in.
 They water buds with their squirter, and they grow very quickly into either white flowers or colored flowers.
 If they are white, they use their boombox to make them change color and spread seeds.
 The boombox does not work on colored flowers.
-To use the boombox, the player must select it in their inventory next to white flowers.
+To use the boombox, the player must select it in their inventory near white flowers.
 A wheel will appear on the screen when they select it.
 The wheel must then be spun at a moderate pace to play a catchy tune, and it is advised not to spin it too fast or too slow.
 At the end of each tune, there is a rating that scores their pace from 0–100.
 If the player gets a rating below 70, nothing will happen.
 If they get a rating of 70 and up, their flower will change into a different color and will spread seeds to the surrounding area.
 If they grow 30 flowers in one area, the area will turn from fertile soil to green spaces.
 In green spaces, the player cannot plant anymore flowers in the area, unless they lose a flower in that area.
-Plants cannot grow in sand.
+Flowers cannot grow if they are in sand.